Deus13/WarmFood/README.md

 Everthing customizable in the ModSettings.

+Bonus: ability to change calories for peanut butter (as is way too low).

 This is a mod for **The Long Dark** 1.83+ by Hinterland Games Studio, Inc.

 For 1.56 version, please see orignall by Deus13 - https://github.com/Deus13/WarmFood

 Know issues:
-* calories in cooking window are disaplyed with out vanilla (nofix)
+* calories in cooking window are disaplyed as vanilla (nofix)
 * changing calories in mod settings will not be reflected on current inventory until food will chnage state (eg cooked)
-* stacktrace when applied warmt buffer - buffer is still applied